XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 Make sure that the [Transaction Result](../../references/protocol/transactions/transaction-results/transaction-results.md) is [**`tesSUCCESS`**](../../references/protocol/transactions/transaction-results/tes-success.md).
 Otherwise, the transaction failed.
 If you have a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](../../infrastructure/testing-and-auditing/start-a-new-genesis-ledger-in-stand-alone-mode.md#settings-in-new-genesis-ledgers).

-**Note:** Without the [MultiSignReserve amendment][], the more members in the signer list, the more XRP your address must have for purposes of the [owner reserve](../../concepts/accounts/reserves.md#owner-reserves).
+**Note:** Without the [MultiSignReserve amendment](../../resources/known-amendments.md#multisignreserve), the more members in the signer list, the more XRP your address must have for purposes of the [owner reserve](../../concepts/accounts/reserves.md#owner-reserves).
 If your address does not have enough XRP, the transaction fails with [`tecINSUFFICIENT_RESERVE`](../../references/protocol/transactions/transaction-results/tec-codes.md).
-With the [MultiSignReserve amendment][] enabled, the XRP your address must have for purposes of the [owner reserve](../../concepts/accounts/reserves.md#owner-reserves) is 5 XRP, regardless of the number of members in the signer list.
+With the [MultiSignReserve amendment](../../resources/known-amendments.md#multisignreserve) enabled, the XRP your address must have for purposes of the [owner reserve](../../concepts/accounts/reserves.md#owner-reserves) is 5 XRP, regardless of the number of members in the signer list.
 See also: [Signer Lists and Reserves](../../references/protocol/ledger-data/ledger-entry-types/signerlist.md#signer-lists-and-reserves).

 ## 4. Wait for validation